willwade/MacroServerMac/README.md

     ./MacroServerMac.py

-It will now listen for any calls in on the MindExpress port
+It will now listen for any calls in on the MindExpress port.
+Please make sure the sending machine has the correct settings in the firewall configuration.

 Problems/To-Do
 ------------------